-3. Room Parties / Celebrations
+4. Room Parties / Celebrations

-Grades K-1 have the following parties: Christmas, Valentine's Day, Jogathon and End-of-the-year Picnics.
-We have announced Dress Down Days for special occasions.
-On Dress Down Days pajama pants are allowed as well as sweat pants, baggy athletic shorts, longer shirts and camo in the classroom.
-Shoes must still have the back straps.
+Grades 2-6 have the following parties: Christmas, Valentine's Day, Jogathon and End-of-the-year Picnics.

-4. Treats / Snacks
+5. Treats / Snacks

-Students may wish to bring a treat on their birthday.
+A student in grades K-6 may wish to bring a treat on their birthday.
 Please provide enough to serve the entire class.
 Every class has a snack break each day.
-Snacks should be healthy, such as fruits or vegetables, and low in sugar.
+Snacks should be healthy and low in sugar.